shredthaGNAR/list-of-my-starred-repos/README.md

 * [octokami/darknet_forum](https://github.com/octokami/darknet_forum): Scraping darknet forums has been the object of research in the field of intelligence and security informatics.
 In this repository we scraped three different sources of forums, and performed Sentiment Analysis, Topic Modelling, and Linguistic Analysis.
 * [fastaddons/Darko](https://github.com/fastaddons/Darko): None
 * [darkreader/darkreader](https://github.com/darkreader/darkreader): Dark Reader Chrome and Firefox extension
-* [tonyantony300/dashbeam](https://github.com/tonyantony300/dashbeam): Send files and folders anywhere in the world without storing in cloud - any size, any format, no accounts, no restrictions.
+* [tonyantony300/dashbeam](https://github.com/tonyantony300/dashbeam): Send files and folders anywhere in the world without storing in cloud - any size, any format, no accounts, no restrictions ( previously Altsendme )
 * [uso-archive/data](https://github.com/uso-archive/data): Full mirror of UserStyles.org
 * [akashahmed11/data-scraping](https://github.com/akashahmed11/data-scraping): 📊 Collect historical intraday minute-level data for major Indian stock market indices using a clean, modular Python project designed for educational purposes.
 * [d4t4x/data-selfie](https://github.com/d4t4x/data-selfie): Data Selfie - a browser extension to track yourself on Facebook and analyze your data.